 Support for victims of domestic abuse – Parliament has backed MP Jan Logie’s Members Bill to enable victims of domestic abuse to receive 10 days of paid leave from employers help them move house, attend court hearings and consult with lawyers.
 This is a great step forward and demonstrates increased societal awareness of the harm done by domestic abuse and the need to support victims to make change.

 What do you think of government procurement – The Social Services Procurement Capability Team has been established within MBIE and wants to hear from organisations about experiences with government procurement.
 This includes procurement by any government department, ministry, crown entity, district health board, tertiary education institution or local authority, not just MBIE with government contracts.
 The survey should take about 10-15 minutes to complete and is open until the April 5th 2017.
 MBIE will publish a report outlining the findings of the survey later this year.
-For further [email protected]
+For further information contact email@example.com.

 Foster care Awareness Week